15 Best Video Editing Software and Apps for Any Budget in 2020

 This is an advanced editing software, and while it is possible to learn, if you’re looking for a quick turnaround, you might want to start somewhere else.

-The essential graphics panel gives you presets that you can fit
+The essential graphics panel gives you presets that you can fit to your project, whether it be names and titles for your lower thirds or an opening graphic for your video.

 These features do a lot of the work for you and make you look professional and polished.
-If you create your videos with it, you can publish confidently on any platform, whether it be social, web, film, or even TV.
+If you create your videos with Permiere, you can publish confidently on any platform, whether it be social, web, film, or even TV.

-You can get all sorts of paid and free third-party plugins to help you along
+You can get all sorts of paid and free third-party plugins to help you along in your creative adventure, too.

-If you keep reading, you’ll find a few of my favorites, but these plugins can range anywhere from color correction presets to light flares.
+These plugins can range anywhere from color correction presets to light flares.
 They add that extra glitz to your videos that will make people remember them.

 As a subscription SaaS, Premiere also rolls out updates to make sure you’re getting the most out of your software at all times.
-Sometimes they are glitchy early on, but they are quickly resolved, and the community is always helping out with solutions.
+Sometimes they are glitchy early on, but issues are quickly resolved, and the community is always helping out with solutions.

 Plus, with literally millions of subscribers, you can bet that their online support community is solid.
-Only once or twice have I been unable to fix a problem thanks to their very specific forums.

-7. Final Cut Pro
+10. Final Cut Pro

 This is a program that can give you a more cinematic look and feel to your projects.
 If you want your brand to look professional and artistic, but don’t have a huge budget, this tool will definitely help.

-This program is for a marketer on a budget that wants to get the most out of their
+This program is for a marketer on a budget that wants to get the most out of their videos, and isn’t afraid to get into the weeds with their editing.

 Similar to Premiere, you can add third-party plugins as well.